Anike416/Vibe_matcher/README.md

 Performance Metrics: Includes basic latency tracking to measure search speed.

-#⚙️ How to Run This Notebook
+# ⚙️ How to Run This Notebook
 This notebook is designed to be run in an environment like Google Colab or a local Jupyter server.

-Clone the Repository:
+## Clone the Repository:

-Bash

 '''  git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git
 cd YOUR-REPOSITORY  '''
 Install Dependencies: The notebook will install its own dependencies, but you can also install them manually:

-Bash

-pip install pandas numpy scikit-learn matplotlib huggingface_hub Set Your API Key (Securely): This project requires a Hugging Face API Token to run.
+''' pip install pandas numpy scikit-learn matplotlib huggingface_hub Set Your API Key (Securely): This project requires a Hugging Face API Token to run.
 It is intentionally not hard-coded.
 The notebook uses getpass to securely ask for your key when you run it.

 When prompted, paste your hf_... token into the secure input box.